 Private companies may be exempted from holding AGMs or may elect not to hold AGMs altogether.

-What you should look out for: Public companies should have the AGM field filled with the date of its last held AGM.
+If you are searching for a public company, check whether the AGM field is filled with the date of its last held AGM.
 It should typically not be more than 1 year prior.

 Financial Statements

-Financial statements indicate whether or not the company has met all of the requirements and submitted their financial statements to ACRA.
+Financial statements indicate whether or not the company has met all of the requirements and submitted its financial statements to ACRA.

-At Rikvin, we understand that checking the company profiles as well as the profiles of the numerous business owners, beneficiary owners and shareholders etc. might be laborious.
+At Rikvin, we understand that checking the company profiles as well as the profiles of the numerous business owners, beneficiary owners, and shareholders might be laborious.

 By engaging Rikvin’s services, we will do the required KYC (Know Your Customer) to screen your potential business partners for any signs of money laundering (ML) and terrorism financing (TF) risks.

-For more information about Rikvin’s due diligence processes, click here.
+Find out more information about Rikvin’s due diligence processes!

 FAQs